wendyww9/back-end-recipe-hub/API_DOCUMENTATION.md

 **Key Features:**
 - **Frontend Authorization:** Users can only access their own recipe books through "My books"
 - **Simplified API:** No userId parameter required - frontend ensures ownership

+**Behavior:**
+- Recipe books are hard-deleted.
+The junction table entries are removed, but the recipes themselves remain.

 ---